-Technology is growing rapidly, and with every passing day we are more and more consumed and increasingly depended on it.
-But technology is more vulnerable than protected.
-Most of the technology is poorly secured giving rise to the biggest concern i.e. cyber security.
+Technology is growing rapidly, and with every passing day, we are more consumed and increasingly dependent on it.
+But technology is more vulnerable than protection.
+Most of the technology is poorly secured, giving rise to the biggest concern i.e., cyber security.

 Fake Online Employment and Job Scams

-Online job advertisements are posted by the scammers.
+The scammers post online job advertisements.
 These job postings solicit college students for administrative job openings.

-Once the student shows interest in the job opening, he\she receives a counterfeit check in their mail.
+Once the student shows interest in the job opening, he\she receives a counterfeit check in the mail.
 This mail instructs them to deposit the check into their personal checking account.

 The cyber-criminal further directs the employee-student to withdraw the funds from their checking account.
 They also direct them to send a portion to another individual via wire transfer.
 They often mention that the transfer of funds is to a “vendor” that is needed for equipment, materials, or software essential for the job.

 Consequently, the bank confirms the checks to be fraudulent.
 This leads to financial loss for the student.
-There can be adverse effects on the students to their credit, likely legal action, or identity theft for participation.
+There can be adverse effects on the students’ credit, likely legal action, or identity theft for participation.

 Consequences of being scammed

 - Due to the fraudulent activity, the student’s bank account may be closed.
-Further, a report could also be filed by the bank with a credit bureau or law enforcement agency.
+Further, the bank could also file a report with a credit bureau or law enforcement agency.

 - There could be an adverse effect on the student’s credit record.

-- With this scam the scammers are successful in obtaining personal information from the student, this leaves the students more exposed to identity theft.
+- With this scam, the scammers are successful in obtaining personal information from the student, which leaves the students more exposed to identity theft.

 - The funds collected by the scammers via such scams could be potentially utilized to fund illegal criminal or terrorist activity.